AaronDMarasco/rpm-cookbook/quick_tips/README.md

  * `bz` for bzip2
  * `xz` for XZ/LZMA (on some versions of RPM)

-### Set Output of a Random Shell Command Into Variable !heading
+### Set Output of a Shell Command Into Variable !heading
 As noted [here](https://stackoverflow.com/a/10694815/836748):
 ```rpm-spec
 %global your_var %(shell your commands)